Fuego Leadership Program Application

 Presentation and Exhibition Dinner

-On Thursday, July 27th, 5:30-8pm.
-Fuego Leaders and their families, mentors, and staff will gather to celebrate the accomplishments of the youth leaders during their summer program.
+uego Leaders and their families, mentors, and staff will gather to celebrate the accomplishments of the youth leaders during their summer program.

 Benefits

-Fuego Leaders will receive at least one free of charge prerequisite class at The Crucible in their area of focus.
+Fuego Leaders will receive at least one free-of-charge prerequisite class at The Crucible in their area of focus.
 Youth who are accepted into the program will be provided a stipend for their participation (taxes applicable).

 Application Criteria